MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-QuarantinePolicy.md

 Get-QuarantinePolicy -QuarantinePolicyType GlobalQuarantinePolicy
 ```

-This example returns detailed information about the default quarantine policy named GlobalDefaultTag that controls the global quarantine notification (formerly known as end-user spam notification) settings.
+This example returns detailed information about the default quarantine policy named DefaultGlobalTag that controls the global quarantine notification (formerly known as end-user spam notification) settings.

 ## PARAMETERS